• Begin straight across on the inside (grey section) and out through the bottom eyelets.

 Harder to loosen

-Twistie lacing looks best on shoes with thick, round shoelaces, especially light colored laces on dark colored shoes.
-These accentuate the fact that the laces are twisted together before crossing over each other.
+Twistie Lacing looks best on shoes with thick, round shoelaces – especially light colored laces on dark colored shoes.
+These accentuate the fact that the shoelaces are twisted together rather than simply crossing over each other.

 Shoelace Lengths for Twistie Lacing